jordimas/gnome-shell-extension-arcmenu/README.md

 1. Download

-2. Extract to ~/.Home/.local/share/gnome-shell/extentions
+2. Extract to ~/.Home/.local/share/gnome-shell/extensions

-3. Change via tweak tool and click on extentions tab.
+3. Change via tweak tool and click on extensions tab.

-**Note:** This extentsion is under development and might not work on your system right now even though it works on mine.
+**Note:** This extension is under development and might not work on your system right now even though it works on mine.